mauro7inf/offtonic-audioplayer/README.md

-## FirstOrderFilterProcessor < FilterProcessor < AudioComponentProcessor < AudioWorkletProcessor
+## FirstOrderFilterProcessor < LinearFilterProcessor < FilterProcessor < AudioComponentProcessor < AudioWorkletProcessor

 A processor for a filter that executes a0·y(n) + a1·y(n – 1) = b0·x(n) + b1·x(n – 1) (see above).
 It does this by keeping the last inputs and outputs (which start at `0` when the processor first starts to run) and doing the arithmetic.